Eritrea Food Guide

 Asmara (Highlands)

-The highlands of Eritrea, centered around the capital Asmara, boast a unique culinary tradition that blends traditional Eritrean flavors with strong Italian influences from the colonial period.
-This region is known for hearty stews, dairy products, grains, and excellent Italian cuisine.
-The cooler climate and fertile soil support livestock farming and grain cultivation, influencing local dishes like Tsebhi, Shiro, and Ga'at.
-The Italian legacy is evident in the abundance of exceptional pizzerias, pasta restaurants, and cafes serving authentic espresso and cappuccino.
+The highlands around Asmara have a cooking tradition that mixes Eritrean flavors with the Italian influence left from the colonial period.
+The region is known for stews, dairy, grains, and good Italian food.
+A cooler climate and fertile soil support livestock and grain farming, which feeds dishes like Tsebhi, Shiro, and Ga'at.
+The Italian legacy turns up in the pizzerias, pasta restaurants, and cafes pulling espresso and cappuccino.

 Cultural Significance: